Dark Matter-Induced Baryonic Feedback in Galaxies: Conclusion

-\textit{IV.
-Conclusion.} We have explored how dark matter-induced baryonic feedback via Type Ia supernovae affects galactic structure.
-Dark baryonic feedback's strong dependence on dark matter halo properties in the star-forming regions, as well as the interplay between dark baryonic feedback and standard baryonic effects, indicate that dark baryonic feedback should be carefully simulated across a wider range of galaxies before drawing conclusions about its expected effects on other environments.
+We have explored how dark matter-induced baryonic feedback via Type Ia supernovae affects galactic structure.
+Dark baryonic feedback's strong dependence on dark matter halo properties in the star-forming regions, as well as the interplay between dark baryonic feedback and standard baryonic effects, indicate that it should be simulated across a wider range of galaxies to determine its expected effects.
 The isolated dwarf galaxy we have simulated is small, with a low dark matter velocity dispersion, allowing quicker dark matter capture as well as more efficient gas outflows from the galaxy - an environment where suppressing star formation is much easier.

-The impact of resolution in these simulations must also be pointed out.
-In a particle hydrodynamics-based code, the resolution is determined by the mass ascribed to each test particle representing dark matter, gas, or stellar matter in the simulation.
+The impact of simulation resolution must also be pointed out.
+The resolution is determined by the mass ascribed to each test particle representing dark matter, gas, or stellar matter.
 In these low-resolution simulations, gas particles and therefore the star particles they form are on the order of $10^3$ solar masses.
-Hence, each star particle formed causes a sharp and granular increase in the stellar mass formed, as seen in Figure \ref{fig:galdistros}.
-If the resolution were increased, we would expect to see frequent, less massive star formation events, which would also lead to a smoother white dwarf explosion rate.
-Appropriately scaling resolution will be important in future work -- in this proof-of-concept paper, we have used the same resolution across all simulations to draw fair comparisons between different dark matter models.
+At higher resolution, we might expect to better model star formation in regions with lower gas density, such as regions outside of the galactic centre.
+Appropriately scaling resolution will be important in future work -- in this proof-of-concept paper, we have kept resolution constant across all simulations to draw fair comparisons between different dark matter models.

-We have established how dark baryonic feedback can affect a dwarf mass galaxy.
+We have established how dark baryonic feedback can affect a dwarf mass galaxy, including quenching of star formation, which has been observed in dwarf galaxies \cite{Sharma2022}.
 However, there are potentially distinct properties of dark baryonic feedback that should be explored by extending this work to larger galaxies.
 In larger galaxies, the difference in dark baryonic feedback rates between regions of different dark matter density might be more easily observed.
 The impact of this effect on creating baryonic outflows from the center of very massive galaxies should be particularly examined and compared to active galactic nucleus feedback currently assumed to occur in these regions.
 We leave this and other aspects of dark matter-induced baryonic feedback to future work.